 Specify the time period (in days) after which exported data files are automatically purged.

-A short sentence to explain what your integration is for, like a 3 second elevator pitch
+A short sentence to explain what your integration is for—like a three-second elevator pitch.

 Do you need to provide any helpful steps to use the integration?
 This is where you provide them.

-If your integration has a webpage to use it, provide the URL of it here so that a link appears via a button on the PaperCut MF Admin web console.
-When clicked, the URL will be opened in a new browser tab.
+If your integration has a web page to use it, provide the URL here so that a link appears via a button on the PaperCut MF Admin web console.
+When clicked, the URL will open in a new browser tab.

-Example of how the configuration parameter map to the UI
+Example of how the configuration parameters map to the UI.

-5. Go to PaperCut MF > Reports > Data Integrations and click Load Integrations to load new integrations and refresh existing integrations files which you have changed.
+Go to PaperCut MF > Reports > Data Integrations and click Load Integrationsto load new integrations and refresh existing integrations files that you have changed.

-- The files are saved into a date based folder hierarchy mapping to numerical year and numerical month (ie January = 01) with a file name format TYPE-YYYY-MM-DD.csv
+As you can see in the following screenshot, the files are saved into a data-based folder hierarchy mapping to the numerical year and numerical month (for example, January = 01) with a filename format TYPE-YYYY-MM-DD.csv

 What if the nightly scheduled task time changes?

-There are situations where usage data may export twice in the same.
-This scenario would likely only happen if the PaperCut admin changes the maintenance schedule, causing the maintenance task to run twice on that day.
+There are situations where usage data may export twice in the same day.
+This scenario would likely only happen if the PaperCut SysAdmin changes the maintenance schedule, causing the maintenance task to run twice on that day.
 Just in case it does happen, the consumer of our CSV files must be aware of the following:

-- Each CSV file might contain the same entity (like a user or printer) multiple times.
+Each CSV file might contain the same entity (like a user or printer) multiple times.
 The consumer needs to check if an insert or update is required on their side.
-I think they would need to do that anyway.

-If the maintenance job does not run on a day (e.g. because the server is down), this day’s data will not be exported.
-The admin might have to trigger another initial export to fill the gaps.
+If the maintenance job does not run on a day (for example, because the server is down), this day’s data will not be exported.
+The SysAdmin might have to trigger another initial export to fill the gaps.